Where AI actually fits in CPG operations.

 Most AI failures aren't AI failures.

 They're process failures and data failures that AI can't fix.
-A demand forecasting model trained on incomplete sales data and an unmaintained promo calendar isn't going to outperform the spreadsheet — it's going to be wrong faster.
-An AI agent that classifies invoice exceptions can't function if the PO data and the receipt data live in different systems and nobody's reconciled them.
+A demand forecasting model trained on incomplete sales data isn't going to outperform the spreadsheet — it's going to be wrong faster.
+An AI agent that classifies invoice exceptions can't function if PO data and receipt data live in unreconciled systems.
 The model isn't the bottleneck.
 The data and the process are.
+Before we recommend AI for any operational function, we score how ripe the underlying process is for automation.
+Some score high enough to build immediately.
+Some get the process and data work first; the AI comes later, when it has a chance of working.

 The work is almost always upstream of the model.
 That's where the engagement starts.